WinMagic/MagicEndpoint-FidoEazy/README.md

 ## The Solution: MagicEndpoint FIDO Eazy

-MagicEndpoint FIDO Eazy simplifies secure SSH key management on Windows by leveraging FIDO keys, SSH certificates, and optional TPM integration.
+MagicEndpoint FIDO Eazy simplifies secure SSH key management on Windows by leveraging FIDO keys stored in the TPM.
 This approach offers:

 * **Passwordless Authentication:** Eliminate password-related risks.
 * **Device Binding:** Restrict access to authorized devices only.
-* **Centralized Management:** Simplify key management with SSH certificates.
+* **Centralized Management:** Simplify key management with the FidoEazy desktop application.
 * **Scalability:** Easily manage SSH access for many users and devices.
 * **FIDO2 Compliance:** Leverage the security of FIDO2 authenticators.
 * **TPM Integration (Optional):** Enhance device binding with TPM.